uio-bmi/statistical_genomics_exercises/Exercise1-Bedtools.md

 ## 4: How many open chromatin regions are there?
 Use the `wc` command again to answer this question.

-##5: ~~How much of the genome is covered by the open chromatin?~~
-For some reason, Bedtools does not have a command to find this easily, so you will not need to do this task.
-This is pretty straightforward to answer using Pyton (see the [Python exercise](Exercise1-Python.md)).
+If we want to find out how much of the genome is covered by the open chromatin regions, Bedtoos  does not have a command to find this easily.
+So we will find that in this exercise, but this  is pretty straightforward to answer using Python (see the [Python exercise](Exercise1-Python.md)).

 ## 6: How many SNPs are inside open chromatin regions?
 Finally, we will be using Bedtools.
 Answering this question using bedtools is as simple as: